Updated: May 23

 This is a moral argument I created to show the validity of living a Torah lifestyle.
 I was inspired by the original moral argument that sets the case for the existence of Elohim.
 Mine was developed from having numerous conversations with Christians that asserted the Torah was done away with.
 I hope you find this syllogism enlightening and may it help you in future discussions and in your personal discourses.

-1. Objective morals and values must come from Elohim.
+1. Objective morals and values must come from Elohim

 Objective means factual, true, not dependent on anyone’s interpretation.
 For example, it is a fact that we live on earth and personal perceptions cannot change that.
 It is paramount that we establish that objective morality must come from Elohim, since He is creator, He gets to set the rules, not his creation.
 By being El Shaddi it is only by His authority and power, that such principles can manifest themselves in a foundational way.
 The contrast between objective and subjective is that subjective is relative to the individual.
 For example: which flavor of ice cream is the best, what’s the best color, the coolest looking animal, and so forth.
-The Bible teaches that Elohim alone is the foundation for morality, remember if something is true than it is objective.
+The Bible teaches that Elohim alone is the foundation for morality, remember if something is true then it is objective.

 “You are near, O יהוה, and all Your commands are truth.”
 (Psalms 119:151)